 The immune system does a lot of work in setting up a defense against equine parasites.
 This may also help you decide when and how frequent you need to deworm.

-- Give special considerations to both very young and old horses since they tend to be immunocompromised
+- Give special considerations to both very young and old horses.

-- Do at least annual fecal egg counts
+- Do at least an annual fecal egg counts.

 - Be aware of the latest drug-resistant parasites which could be present in your farm, and choose your worming agent accordingly.

-If your horse does not need deworming, it’s better not to give it.
-This is not just a waste of your money but may also lead to development of drug resistance.
+Do not deworm your horse if it is not needed.
+For the reason that it may lead to development of drug resistance.
 Complete and total elimination of parasites is not realistic.
-They have survived for centuries, why can’t they survive now?
-Even if you have cleaned your environment thoroughly, it still does not mean that you will have zero risk.
+They have survived for centuries and will continue to survive.
 Each time your horse goes out for grazing, he can still pick up parasites.
-As for very young and the older horse, they may need deworming more compared to healthy adults because of their compromised immune system.
+A different program may be required for the young and older horse due to the state of their immune system.

-Various horse wormers are effective against many different parasites but tapeworms are not so susceptible to these agents and they become an important problem.
+Various horse wormers are effective against many different parasites.
+However tapeworms are not so susceptible to these agents and they can become a big problem.
 Though tapeworms are not really a big threat compared to other worms, they can cause serious digestive problems when present in large numbers.